 You can also track productivity in terms of other successes, or tangible goods.
 These will vary tremendously based on your industry; for example, you might track the number of gears you manufacture, the number of sales you close, or the number of ads or logos designed within a given timeframe.
 This metric is best used in industries that have predictable, tangible, and/or countable results that are important to their overall performance.

 To get the best of all worlds, it’s best to track a combination of these metrics at the same time.

 The next thing you need to worry about is measuring productivity in an objective and consistent, reliable way.
-Thankfully, there are many tools that allow you to do this, which range from project management software to employee monitoring.
+Thankfully, there are many employee productivity tracking tools that allow you to do this, which range from broad business analytics tools to employee monitoring software.

 Asana is a project management platform that allows you to create individual workspaces, and assign tasks within those workspaces.
 It’s highly customizable, which is ideal if your team has unique needs, and is perfect for tracking how many tasks your employees are completing (and how they’re completing them).
 If you’re looking for a time tracking solution as well, you’ll have the opportunity to integrate one.